alphagov/gsd-publish-data/README.md

+>  **This repository is no longer used and the code has been integrated into github.com/alphagov/gsd-api**

 # Government Service Data – Publish Data

 This is the publishing application for Government Service Data.
 This application interacts with the [GSD API](https://github.com/alphagov/gsd-api) to provide data for [View data](https://github.com/alphagov/gsd-view-data)